How to Get Started with Travel Requests (For the Traveler)

 - Have you established default values for your Expense Defaults so you don't have to click the detail link on every line to enter these values?

 Use the Default Creation Method section to specify how the system behaves when you create a Travel Authorization or Expense Report (Time Reports aren't used in ctcLink).
-For example, the following options are available for Expense Reports:

 - Open a Blank Report – Creating an expense report will not prompt the creator to copy any existing data.